 - 108 forms the layout of sacred texts that are central to eastern philosophy and yoga.
 The Rig Veda consists of 108 chapters, as are the primary Tantras and Upanishads.

 - These sacred texts are written in Sanskrit, which is comprised of 54 letters.
 Each letter has both masculine and feminine forms, for a total of 108 letters.

 - 108 also connects the Sun, Moon, and Earth: the average distance of the Sun and the Moon to Earth is 108 times their respective diameters.

 - Mathematically speaking, the number 108 is valued for its countless patterns and potential divisions.
 For example, it is divisible by the sum of its parts and most of its proper divisors, making it semi-perfect.

-- In Ayurveda, there are 108 marmas, or pressure points, in the body, which purportedly identify the intersections of matter and consciousness.
-It is said that the various points can awaken and align with the vital energy when they are manipulated.
+- In Ayurveda, there are 108 marmas, or pressure points, in the body.
+These points are said to identify the intersections of matter and consciousness.
+It is also said that marmas can awaken and align vital energy by being manipulated.